Scheduled Tour from Windhoek

 Day 5 Damaraland

-Today we first head east into the Erongo Mountain range to stretch our legs on a short informative bush walk with local Bushmen, whereby we listen to stories of the bushman culture, traditions and see some of their desert survival skills.
-Returning from the walk our journey continues through Uis past the Brandberg, Namibia's highest mountain (2.579m), into the Damaraland, one of the least populated and most geologically diverse areas in Africa.
+Today our journey continues through Uis past the Brandberg, Namibia's highest mountain (2.579m), into the Damaraland, one of the least populated and most geologically diverse areas in Africa.
 This harsh, rocky environment is home to the elusive desert elephant, the black rhino and free-roaming antelope species.
 We arrive at our lodge in the afternoon, where we have the remaining day at leisure.

-Superior Accommodation: Etosha Oberland (Breakfast, light lunch, Dinner (incl.
+Superior Accommodation: Twyfelfontein Adventure Camp (Breakfast, light lunch, Dinner (incl.
 Selected Beverages))

 Day 7 Etosha National Park